Decision Making Policy

 Decisions

 A first decision will be made on the basis of reviewer recommendations and ultimately at the discretion of ESTS editors.
-Manuscripts will receive a verdict of either Accept; Revisions Required; Resubmit for Review (R&R); Resubmit Elsewhere; Decline Submission.
+Manuscripts will receive a verdict of Accept; Revisions Required; Resubmit for Review (R&R); Resubmit Elsewhere; or Decline Submission.
 For those papers that receive an R&R, a revisions plan will be developed through consultations between the managing editor and the author.
 Revisions will be typically sent for re-review.

 Timeline